sdam-au/sdam/README.md

 ### Get particular inscriptions

+Starting with `sdam` v0.8.0, it is possible to extract inscriptions from the *new* `API` of the `EDH` database.
-For instance, the following commands extract people named in Roman inscriptions in Iudaea and record them in object `iud`.
+For instance, the following commands extract people named in Roman inscriptions in Iudaea and record them with a `list` data object in `iud`.

 ```r